iluwatar/java-design-patterns/execute-around/README.md

 ## Explanation

-Real world example
+Real-world example

-> We need to provide a class that can be used to write text strings to files.
+> A class needs to be provided for writing text strings to files.
 To make it easy for
-> the user we let our service class open and close the file automatically, the user only has to
+> the user, the service class opens and closes the file automatically.
+The user only has to
 > specify what is written into which file.

 In plain words